FPirazz/Traffic-Management/docs/SAP/index.md

-Questa è la pagina dove accedere al report per l'esame del corso di Software Architectures and Platforms (SAP).
-Per visualizzare il report cliccare [qui.](./SAP_Project_Traffic_Management_System.pdf)
+# Software Architecture and Platforms - Italian Traffic Management System

+## Overview

+This is the page where you can access the exam report for the Software Architectures and Platforms (SAP) course.
+To view the report click [here.](./SAP_Project_Traffic_Management_System.pdf)

 [Home.](../index.md)